Code-Cantina/SuperHeroDetails/README.md

 ## Description
 * Simple app to display hero details from a public API located at https://superheroapi.com/index.html
-* Was re creating a horizontal image scroller that adjusts content size as it scrolls/pages, updates data for active cell
+* Re creating a horizontal image scroller that adjusts content size as it scrolls/pages, updates data for active cell
 * Search capabilities
 * Used native network calls instead of implementing AlamoFire like I normally would for funzies.
 * 100% programmatic UI